expo/expo/docs/pages/development/getting-started.md

 If you have used Expo before, especially with the Managed workflow, [config plugins](/guides/config-plugins.md) will let you customize your project from JavaScript without ever needing to directly modify Xcode or Android Studio projects.

 <Terminal cmd={[
-  "# Only if you don't already have a Managed Workflow project", "$ npx create-expo-app",
+"# Only if you don't already have a Managed Workflow project", "$ npx create-expo-app my-app",
 "",
+"$ cd my-app",
+"",
 "# Install development client",
 "$ expo install expo-dev-client"
-]} cmdCopy="npx create-expo-app && expo install expo-dev-client" />
+]} cmdCopy="npx create-expo-app my-app && cd my-app && expo install expo-dev-client" />

 > You can also improve error messages to be helpful during the development process.
 To do so, add `import 'expo-dev-client';` to the top of your `App.{js|tsx}` file.
 [Learn more](installation.md#add-better-error-handlers).